alferov/explorify/readme.md

 # Explorify
-> A Chrome extension that adds a quick overview to repositories in your Github News Feed
+> A Chrome extension that adds a quick overview of repositories to your Github News Feed

 ![explorify](media/screen.png)